WhySooooFurious/The-Mac-Repo/README.md

 - **Different Macs:**
   - Contributors have different macs so make sure you've looked at their specs.
 The person who has tested the game will have their reddit username next to the title of the game
   - Contributors will try to use the settings listed below unless otherwise specified
+- **You can help by:**
+  - You can help us by telling me how a game runs using the format below and messaging the contributors on reddit or by creating a pull request and using the format below
+  - Creating a 10 minute video on a game with MetalHUD and submitting it through a pull request

 ## PlayCover Settings
 - Nothing really to put here except we use decrypt.day and armconverter.com for ipas